ultravideo/kvazaar/README.md

                                          - undef, bt709, fcc, bt470bg, smpte170m,
                                            smpte240m, GBR, YCgCo, bt2020nc, bt2020c
               --chromaloc <integer>  : Specify chroma sample location (0 to 5) [0]

+      Parallel processing:
+              --threads <integer>    : Maximum number of threads to use.
+                                       Disable threads if set to 0.

+      Tiles:
+              --tiles-width-split <string>|u<int>:
+                                       Specifies a comma separated list of pixel positions of tiles columns separation coordinates.
+                                       Can also be u followed by and a single int n, in which case it produces columns of uniform width.
+              --tiles-height-split <string>|u<int>:
+                                       Specifies a comma separated list of pixel positions of tiles rows separation coordinates.
+                                       Can also be u followed by and a single int n, in which case it produces rows of uniform height.

+      Wpp:
+              --wpp:                   Enable wavefront parallel processing

+      Slices:
+              --slice-addresses <string>|u<int>:
+                                       Specifies a comma separated list of LCU positions in tile scan order of tile separations.
+                                       Can also be u followed by and a single int n, in which case it produces uniform slice length.

+      Deprecated parameters: (might be removed at some point) Use --input-res:
+           -w, --width               : Width of input in pixels -h, --height              : Height of input in pixels

 Example: